johncf/editor-design/README.md

 - Typesetting and rendering
 - Cursor movements, text selection, and scrolling
-  - Vertical scroll-bars need only reflect the number of lines, even if text-wrapping is enabled.
-    - Mouse-wheel scrolling, cursor movements, or scroll-bar arrow-keys may be used for finer control.
-    - Scroll-bar thumb may be disabled when handling huge files with just a single line (or too few lines).
 - User input handling
   - Key mappings (The Core has no concept of keys)
   - Macros